 The sandy beaches, just behind the main village street, stretch for some distance divided by a river and headlands.
 Tavernas and cafeterias can be found dotted along various parts of the beach.

 Is reached by a particularly pretty drive along the coast from Kalives, with beautiful views across the bay en-route.
 As it is a bay, it is a good place to go to on windy days.
 The first part of the beach has shallow sea and is suitable for small children.
-There are many tavernas to choose from.
-Almerida is however a more ’commercial’ than other nearby villages and towns.
+There are many tavernas to choose from and watersports available.

 Marathi on the Akrotiri peninsular is often sheltered when it is very windy.
 Very popular with local people on Saturdays and Sundays, and at lunchtime can become a bit crowded as it is the lunch stopover for the boat tips around Souda Bay.